ljt019/tauri_template/README.md

 ### Tauri Integration

-This template includes Tauri V2 with the opener plugin already set up.
+This template includes Tauri V2.
 The Rust backend is configured to handle commands from the frontend:

 ```rust
 // src-tauri/src/lib.rs